 So, how can you stand out from the sea of job applicants?
 Follow the five tips below:

 It is already a given that it is difficult to find a job in Singapore.
-Good thing, there are practical tips that you can do to make the process of looking for a job less painful.
+But, good thing, there are practical tips that you can do to make looking for a job less painful.

 The city-state can be a host to many markets.
-However, there are industries that are stronger compared to others.
-As stated on MOM’s Labour Market report:
+However, some industries are stronger compared to others.
+As stated in MOM’s Labour Market report:

 “Hiring remains cautious in sectors such as Construction and Marine, but opportunities will continue to be available in Finance & Insurance, Infocomms & Media, Healthcare, Professional Service and Wholesale Trade.”